-In our blog series, cloud computing, we have discussed about basics of cloud computing and top ten reasons why field workforce should be on cloud.
-In this blog, we shall discuss about various types of cloud service models.
+In our blog series, cloud computing, we have discussed basics of cloud computing and top ten reasons why field workforce should be on the cloud.
+In this blog, we shall discuss various types of cloud service models.

 PaaS significantly improves development productivity by removing the challenges of integration with services such as database, middleware, web frameworks, security, and virtualization.
 Software development and delivery times are shortened since software development and testing are performed on a single PaaS platform.
 There is no need to maintain separate development and test environments.
 PaaS fosters collaboration among developers and also simplifies software project management.
 This is especially beneficial to enterprises that have outsourced their software development.

 Software-as-a-Service (SaaS): SaaS saves costs by removing the effort of development, maintenance, and delivery of software; eliminating up-front software licensing and infrastructure costs; and reducing ongoing operational costs for support, maintenance, and administration.